vollmerf/vollmerf.github.io/orient/README.md

 Orient is written by Frederick W. Vollmer.
 It is free, but may not be redistributed or posted online without the author's permission.
 Any significant usage, such as a resulting presentation or publication, must include attribution.
 This program is distributed without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.

 Orient is compiled natively on Macintosh, Windows, and Linux platforms, and does not require any additional components or installations.
+If you find the software useful, please consider making a donation to support its continued development.

 Please read the accompanying [Orient User Manual](https://www.frederickvollmer.com/orient/download/Orient_User_Manual.pdf) for license and additional information.